- Can I back up an encrypted volume to a non-encrypted volume?

 - I enabled encryption on my 3TB USB backup disk.
 Why can't I boot from that volume any more?

-- I formatted my destination as encrypted, and it's bootable.
+- Can I create a bootable backup on a pre-encrypted volume?
 Why do you recommend cloning to a non-encrypted volume first?

 If I back up an encrypted volume to a non-encrypted volume, will the copied files be encrypted on the destination?